-Based on the findings presented in Table7, it was evident that the intervention was successful in improving personal-solving confidence and personal control (P<0.05), although there was no significant improvement in the avoidance component (P<0.05).
-The effect measurement (partial eta square) signified that the intervention had a more substantial impact on personal control than personalsolving confidence, with a coefficient of 0.472.
-Overall, the results demonstrated the effectiveness of emotional intelligence training in enhancing two aspects problem-solving skills - personal-solving confidence and personal control.
+Based on the findings presented in Table7, it was evident that the intervention was successful in improving personal-solving confidence and personal control (P<0.05), although there was significant no improvement in the avoidance style component (P<0.05).
+The effect size measurement (partial eta square) signified that the intervention had a more substantial impact on personal control than personalsolving confidence, with a coefficient of 0.472.
+Overall, the results demonstrated the effectiveness of emotional intelligence training in enhancing two aspects of problem-solving skills - personal-solving confidence and personal control.